Bit-Nation/BITNATION-Constitution/README.md

 # Article 6: We are Rights and Freedoms.

+Every citizen is sovereign, and has the right to self determination and is at liberty to choose any form of expression or way to be human or posthuman and with whom to associate and cooperate.

+Yet being all sovereign, and that sovereignty being universal and inalienable, no Citizen should harm another human or posthuman's life, health, liberty, or possessions.

-We honour the Non-Aggression Principle (NAP) moral framework.
-We stand unified against any and all forms of coercion, whether it’s through violence, or the implied threat of violence.
-We’re building a world based on voluntary agreements between consenting entities.
+Therefore, in the spirit of John Locke and his successors, we honour the non-aggression principle and we are united against any and all forms of coercion, whether through violence or the implied threat of violence.

+There is no place for coercion in the world we are creating, which is founded on voluntary agreements between consenting Citizens and entities.

 ## 6.1 Rules and Law
 Law is a system of rules created and incentivised to ensure our peace and protection when cooperating with others.
 Codes of Law are systems of Laws that cover most aspects of human and posthuman cooperation.
 As sovereign individuals, we choose and make rules, Laws and Codes of Law voluntarily, to agree solely on how we intend to cooperate with others.

 - We are sovereign individuals, and as such we practice *Polylegal Law*.
 All Citizens are free to voluntarily choose the rules, Laws or Codes of Law when making agreements to cooperate with others, whether those be existing Laws or Codes of Laws, such as Common Law, Sharia Law, Civil Law or Pashtunwali, or rules, Laws or Codes of Law of their own making.